 - By Gov Cloud Insider Staff

-The Federal Energy Regulatory Commission has issued a FedRAMP High authorization for Azure Government.
-The provisional authority to operate allows FERC agencies to leverage the cloud for workloads containing critical data.
+The Federal Energy Regulatory Commission has issued a FedRAMP authorization for Azure Government at the moderate level.
+The provisional authority to operate allows FERC agencies to leverage the cloud for workloads containing data at the moderate impact level.

-Microsoft Azure Government offers 32 FedRAMP High-approved services spanning both infrastructure-as-a-service and platform-as-a-service offerings, and has received a FedRAMP High P-ATO from the Joint Authorization Board.
+Microsoft Azure Government offers several FedRAMP-approved services spanning both infrastructure-as-a-service and platform-as-a-service offerings, and it has received a FedRAMP High P-ATO from the Joint Authorization Board.

 Other agencies also have issued ATOs for Azure Government, including the Defense Information Systems Agency, the departments of Education, Energy, Health and Human Services, Treasury and Veterans Affairs.